Neem powder & Neem Oil have been used since centuries in India for dogs. Find out what benefits neem oil & powder can offer to your dog.

 Neem smells the way it does because of its high sulfur content and that IS the reason why it works in many conditions, including cancer!
 So, no - I am against any deodorized neem oil, only the real thing works and is best!
 As people learn about neem oil for dogs, they may overlook the importance and significance of using it with its pungency.

 You can go to your local Indian store and buy from there!
-No matter what, even if its not organic - India's neem oil is the BEST!..:)
+No matter what, even if it is not organic - India's neem oil is the BEST!..:)

 So, this is it!
 Now, you can see how wonderful this neem plant is and how to use it for your dog's benefit.
 Make note that IF your dog shows some reaction to neem, then by all means, stop using it immediately.
 You can even work with a holistic veterinarian to determine the best way to use neem for your dog's condition.
 Other than that, I say, you have found a wonder ally in neem for your beloved pooch or pooches!